 Tidelift's license scanning compares the output of your package manager's license metadata and your source repository's license metadata.
 If they don't match, or are missing, we report a problem and ask you to fix it.
-We want accurate, machine-readable license information so subscribers can verify and report their license compliance.
+We want accurate, machine-readable license information so users can verify and report their license compliance.

 Below are some common causes of license problems, steps to debug, and suggested solutions.